 Many people are wrongfully charged with resisting arrest, and some defenses can be used to fight this unfair and serious accusation.

 If you believe there are no grounds for you to be charged with this offense, it is imperative to call a skilled criminal defense lawyer as soon as possible to assess the events surrounding your arrest and determine your legal options to challenge the allegations.

 - Unlawful arrest: Law enforcement officers must follow proper procedure when making an arrest, and if you resisted after an officer failed to adhere to the law, you did not commit any offense.

 - Self-defense: You can use as much force as is necessary and reasonable to defend yourself against an officer who engaged in misconduct and attempted to inflict unlawful bodily harm upon you.

 - False allegations: In some cases, officers accuse a defendant of resisting arrest in revenge or simply because they were uncooperative.
-If your charges are invalid, it is important to retain an aggressive defense team to advocate for the truth.
+If your charges are invalid, retaining an aggressive defense team to advocate for the truth is important.

-Our firm has knowledgeable legal staff that is committed to providing you personalized attention as well as keeping you informed of the progress of your case throughout the legal process.
+Our firm has knowledgeable legal staff committed to providing you with personalized attention and keeping you informed of the progress of your case throughout the legal process.